-We will have a late day presentation at the hotel by a former Cuban diplomat who will talk about where Cuba might be headed politically…a question which will also be open for discussion, as the answer is one that remains unknown.
+We will have a late day presentation at the hotel by a former Cuban diplomat who will talk about where Cuba might be headed politically; a question that will also be open for discussion, as the answer is one that remains unknown.

 Today will be a day to experience more of Havana.
-Cigars, 1950’s cars and art are among the many things associated with Cuba.
-We will have some of all of this today.
+Cigars, 1950’s cars, and art are among the many things associated with Cuba.
+We will see all of this today.

-We visit a cigar making factory to learn about this handcrafted export item that still is very much a part of Cuba
+We then visit a cigar-making factory to learn about this handcrafted export item that still is very much a part of Cuba.

-How Cuba has maintained so many cars from the 1950s-1960s when parts still remain part of the sanctions, or as the Cuban say, the blockade…remains a sign of mechanical creativity.
-We will visit one of the garages that specializes in creating the parts and doing whatever is necessary to keep these cars on the road as the primary vehicle of Cuba.
+How Cuba has maintained so many cars from the 1950s-1960s when parts still remain part of the sanctions, or as the Cuban say, “the blockade”, remains a sign of mechanical creativity.
+We will visit one of the garages that specialize in creating the parts and doing whatever is necessary to keep these cars on the road as the primary vehicle of Cuba.

 Overnight in Havana.
 (B, L)